Cynthia Stevenson: Career

 In 1986, Stevenson made her television debut as a cast member of the syndicated sketch comedy show Off The Wall.
 In 1987, she appeared in an episode of Max Headroom.
 She later starred in the made-for-television movies A Father's Homecoming and Double Your Pleasure, and played a leading role alongside Suzie Plakson in the 1989 pilot for Married to the Mob.
-Also in 1989, she appeared as Norm Peterson's high-strung secretary Doris in two episodes of Cheers.
+Also in 1989, she appeared as Norm Peterson's obsessive secretary Doris in two episodes of Cheers.

 1990s

 Stevenson played a leading role in the short-lived syndicated comedy series My Talk Show from 1990 to 1991.
 The following year, she was cast alongside Bob Newhart and Carlene Watkins in the CBS sitcom Bob).
 The series was canceled after two seasons.
 Also in 1992, she made her big screen debut in the comedy film The Player directed by Robert Altman.
 She later had roles in a number of comedy films, including Watch It (1993), Forget Paris (1995), Home for the Holidays (1995), Live Nude Girls (1995), Happiness (1998), Air Bud: Golden Receiver (1998) and its sequels.
 From 1995 to 1996, she starred as Hope, a high-strung television producer, in the NBC sitcom Hope and Gloria, which ran for two seasons and 35 episodes.
 In 1998, she played Jane Conrad, former wife of astronaut Pete Conrad in the HBO miniseries From the Earth to the Moon.
 Later that year, Stevenson began starring as a single working woman who decides to have a child through artificial insemination in the Lifetime comedy series, Oh Baby.
 The series ended in 2000.